Esri/ArcREST/README.md

 A set of python tools to assist working with ArcGIS REST API for ArcGIS Server (AGS) and ArcGIS Online (AGOL).

+This is not a full implementation of the Esri REST API.
+Please feel free to contribute.

 ## Features

 * Add, Delete, Update and Query Feature Services